elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

     - fileserver.air-gapped.internal:8080/falcoctl/index.yaml
 ```

-The default Falco driver in CK8s is `module`.
+The default Falco driver in Welkin is `module`.
 With this driver, Falco will attempt to download the driver from the internet, and if it fails to do so, it will build the module as a fallback, which would be the case in an air-gapped network.
 Unless you host driver modules yourself and configure Falco to use this file server instead:

 ```yaml
 falco: